rancher/docs/content/k3s/latest/en/advanced/_index.md

 ---
-title: "Running K3S"
+title: "Advanced Options"
 weight: 3
 ---

-This section contains information for running k3s in various environments.
+This section contains advanced information describing the different ways you can run and manage k3s.

 Starting the Server
 ------------------